Ukraine claims Russia is plotting ''a provocation'' at nuclear plant, offers no evidence | Law-Order

 Ukraine claims Russia is plotting ''a provocation'' at nuclear plant, offers no evidence

+Ukraine's military intelligence has claimed, without offering evidence, that Russia is plotting a "large-scale provocation" at a nuclear power plant it occupies in the southeast of the country with the aim of disrupting a looming Ukrainian counteroffensive.

-A statement released on Friday by the intelligence directorate of Ukraines Defence Ministry claimed that Russian forces would strike the Zaporizhzhia nuclear power plant, the biggest in Europe, and then report a radioactive leak in order to trigger an international probe that would pause the hostilities and give the Russian forces the respite they need to regroup ahead of the counteroffensive.
+A statement released Friday by the intelligence directorate of Ukraine's Defense Ministry claimed that Russian forces would strike the Zaporizhzhia nuclear power plant, the biggest in Europe, and then report a radioactive leak in order to trigger an international probe that would pause the hostilities and give the Russian forces the respite they need to regroup ahead of the counteroffensive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)